caiogondim/webpack-conditional-loader/README.md

 Use `// #if expression` and `// #endif` to wrap blocks of code you want to be removed if a given predicate is false.

-In the example below, the code will be removed if the enviroment variable `NODE_ENV` is not `DEVELOPMENT`, removing unnecessary code on your production bundle.

 ```js
 // #if process.env.NODE_ENV === 'DEVELOPMENT'
 console.log('lorem')
 console.log('ipsum')
 // #endif
 ```

+In the example above, the code will be removed if the enviroment variable `NODE_ENV` is not `DEVELOPMENT`, removing unnecessary code on your production bundle.

 ## Credits
 - [GCC C conditional documentation](https://gcc.gnu.org/onlinedocs/gcc-3.0.2/cpp_4.html)